bpmn-io/element-templates/docs/IMPLEMENTATION_GUIDE.md

 * When creating an element template, referencing the JSON schema will enable editing support in modern code editors, both for auto-completion, and validation.
 * When using the element template, the run-time will validate every template against the supported schema, to sanitize it, and ensure it is _safe to use_.

-Elements defined in the schema must be implemented through corresponding [element template behavior](#behavior).
+Elements defined in the schema must be implemented through corresponding [behavior](#behavior).

 ### Behavior